 - It will continue throughout life for the child

-- Transition may create disruption for the child during the day, from year to year in school, and later at work and in the community
+- Transition may create disruption for the child during the day, from year to year in school

 - Transition requires planning at key points in life, school and post school pathways